parham-membari-terradue/machine-learning-process-new/docs/insights.md

 Decision: Use MLFLOW exclusively for tracking the process of training workflow and selecting the best model candidate.

+### Test inference with Sentinel-2 product
+Decision: Use Stars tool to stage-in a sentinel-2 product ready to pass to inference module.

 ## Challenges and Solutions